tylim88/Firelord/README.md

 // we prepare type safe shorthand to handle invalid case due to limitation
 // for <, <=, >, >= comparators, the optional 4th parameter(orderBy config object) is available (else the 4th parameter's type is `never`)
-// field value type is the corresponding field path value type in `read type` User.where('age', '>', 20, {}).get() // equivalent to where('age', '>', 20).orderBy('age')
+// field value type is the corresponding field path value type in `compare type` User.where('age', '>', 20, {}).get() // equivalent to where('age', '>', 20).orderBy('age')
 User.where('age', '>', 20, { directionStr: 'desc' }).get() // equivalent to where('age', '>', 20).orderBy('age','desc')
 User.where('age', '>', 20, {